 Q. Do you hold an Open Day?

-A. Open day will be held on Saturday 11th June and Saturday 18th June.
+A. Open days are hold throughout the year.
 Register your interest on our Get in Touch form.
-This will be held at St Albans Training Centre.
-Enrolment will be open until the end of August for courses starting in September 2016.
+The application process is open until the end of August for courses starting in September 2018.

 Q. What happens if I find a placement opportunity but it is not on the Training Centre list?